studioespresso/craft-defaulttab/README.md

 ## Settings
 - Tab title: set the title for your default tab
 - Use title field: enabling this gives each new section a title field (only applies to Single sections)
+- Select the field groups you want to add to your new sections by default.
+Fields in those groups will be added to the section.

 Brought to you by [Studio Espresso](https://studioespresso.co)